joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 Once DSC has completed, your server should now be running IIS and the IIS server!

-To add the IIS Management Tool, this is not required, but will help you manage IIS, run the following PowerShell cmdlet:
+To add the IIS Management Tool, this is not required but will help you manage IIS, run the following PowerShell cmdlet:

     Enable-WindowsOptionalFeature -Online -FeatureName IIS-ManagementConsole

-Open an Internet Browser and navigate to _(your equivalent of)_: [https://webjea-p01.luke.geek.nz/WebJEA](https://webjea-p01.luke.geek.nz/WebJEA "https://webjea-p01.luke.geek.nz/WebJEA")
+Open an Internet Browser and navigate to _(your equivalent of)_: [https://webjea-p01.luke.geek.nz/WebJEA](https://webjea-p01.luke.geek.nz/WebJEA "https://webjea-p01.luke.geek.nz/WebJEA").

 If you need assistance finding the Website path, open the Internet Information (IIS) Manager, installed and uncollapse Sites, Default WebSite, right-click WebJEA, Manage Application and select Browse.